Burnett Pharmacy Prep 0004

 What has changed

-From 1 February 2026, people in Aotearoa who are eligible for fully funded (subsidised) prescription medicines can now receive their prescriptions for up to 12 months for many medicines - a change designed to make it easier and more affordable for people to access the treatments they rely on.
+From 1 February 2026, people in Aotearoa who are eligible for fully funded (subsidised) prescription medicines can now receive their prescriptions for up to 12 months for some long‑term medicines - a change designed to make it easier and more affordable for people to access the treatments they rely on.

 Previously, most prescriptions were limited to a maximum of three months.
 The new rules allow prescribers to issue prescriptions for up to 12 months when it is safe and appropriate to do so.
 People will still usually collect medicines from pharmacies in smaller amounts (for example, up to three months at a time).